adknowledgeportal/data-models/README.md

 7. Once everything is set as appropritate, check `Set as the latest release`.
 8. Finally, click `Publish release` at the bottom of the page.

-This will trigger a workflow to register all of the JSONSchema files with the specified organization on Synapse, for more information see the [CI/CD documentation](.github/workflows/README.md).
+This will trigger a workflow to register all of the JSONSchema files with the specified organization on Synapse, for more information see the CI/CD documentation for the [release workflow](.github/workflows/README.md#release-workflow).

 ## Developing in a codespace